-- 1. Visitors are expected to treat librarians, staff, library materials and equipment with respect.
-Misuse, defacing or damaging Library property is prohibited. - 2.
-The Library is not responsible for lost or stolen items.
+1. Visitors are expected to treat librarians, staff, library materials and equipment with respect.
+Misuse, defacing or damaging Library property is prohibited.

+2. The Library is not responsible for lost or stolen items.
 Personal property may not be left unattended.
-Visitors are responsible for their personal property. - 3.
-Preschool children must be accompanied and supervised by a parent /guardian at all times.
-Children under [55] 16 years of age must be supervised by an adult or a staff member when visiting the second floor.
+Visitors are responsible for their personal property.

+3. Preschool children must be accompanied and supervised by a parent /guardian at all times.
 The Children's Librarian is not responsible for the monitoring of unattended children and reserves the right to ask misbehaving or unruly children to vacate the premises.
-Library staff may request parent/guardian information from unaccom- panied children. - 4.
-With the exception of service animals as defined by RSA 167-D, other animals are not permitted in the Library building without the approval of the Library Director.
-Dogs must be leashed at all times or under the direct and immediate physical control of the person bringing the animal into the Library. - 5.
-Cell phones or other electronic devices must be set to silent or vibrate mode.
-Quiet talking on a cell phone or other electronic device is allowed outside only.
-However, when needed at the computer for instruction, a cell phone may be used with a quiet voice.
+Library staff may request parent/guardian information from unaccompanied children.

+4. With the exception of service animals as defined by RSA 167-D, other animals are not permitted in the Library building without the approval of the Library Director.
+Dogs must be leashed at all times or under the direct and immediate physical control of the person bringing the animal into the Library.

+5. Cell phones or other electronic devices must be set to silent or vibrate mode.
+Quiet talking on a cell phone or other electronic device is allowed outside only or in a designated private room, as for a virtual meeting.
+If needed at the computer for instruction, a cell phone may be used with a quiet voice.

-- 6. Threatening the safety or rights of another person, including but not limited to, violent or disorderly behavior, threats of violence, use of abusive language, and unlawful possession of weapons may result in removal from Library premises by the Francestown Police Department. - 7.
-Disruptive behavior that negatively impacts others' enjoyment of the Library or the staff 's ability to perform their duties is not allowed.
-Prohibited behavior may include, but is not limited to, the following: excessively loud conversations, yelling, running, jumping, obstructing doorways, obscene or vulgar language, poor personal hygiene, inappropriate public displays of affection, and the inappropriate use of bicycles, roller skates, skateboards, scooters or other such equipment on Library property. - 8.
-All patrons, regardless of age, must wear clothing, including tops, bottoms and shoes, while in the Library. - 9.
-Use of alcohol and tobacco is not permitted anywhere on Library property.
+6. Threatening the safety or rights of another person, including but not limited to, violent or disorderly behavior, threats of violence, use of abusive language, and unlawful possession of weapons may result in removal from Library premises by the Francestown Police Department.

+7. Disruptive behavior that negatively impacts others' enjoyment of the Library or the staff 's ability to perform their duties is not allowed.
+Prohibited behavior may include, but is not limited to, the following: excessively loud conversations, yelling, running, jumping, obstructing doorways, obscene or vulgar language, poor personal hygiene, inappropriate public displays of affection, and the inappropriate use of bicycles, roller skates, skateboards, scooters or other such equipment on Library property.

+8. All patrons, regardless of age, must wear clothing, including tops, bottoms, and shoes, while in the Library.

+9. Use of alcohol and tobacco is not permitted anywhere on Library property.
 Alcohol use is permitted only with the approval of the Library Director.